MascotPhp/Mascot/doc/usage.rst

 Named Routes
 ~~~~~~~~~~~~

 Some providers can make use of named routes.
-By default Silex will generate an
+By default Mascot will generate an
 internal route name for you but you can give an explicit route name by calling
 ``bind``::